Siamian/Arduino/Blinking_RGB_LEDs_for_Christmas_decoration/Readme.md

 # Brief
 The purpose of this project is to create a Christmas ornament using RGB LEDs.
-The duty cycle of the RGB diodes is controlled by PWM
+The duty cycle of the RGB diodes is controlled by PWM.

 # Software development